Last Updated: June 3, 2025 by TRUiC Team

 Step 1: Name Your Mississippi LLC

-3. URL Availability.
-We recommend that you check to see if your business name is available as a web domain.
-Even if you don't plan to make a business website today, you may want to buy the URL in order to prevent others from acquiring it.
+Next, check online to see if your business name is available as a web domain.
+Even if you don’t plan to make a business website right away, this is an extremely important step as it will prevent others from acquiring it, potentially saving you both time and money in the long term.

 Find a Domain Now